LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 MODULE END

 ## Additional Resources
+- I have started a [newsletter](https://liciahe.substack.com/) where I will share my news related to this course directly to your inbox.
 - [Github Repository for this course](https://github.com/LiciaHe/painting_with_plotters)
 -  My article [20+ Questions About My Plotter Painting Practice](https://www.eyesofpanda.com/project/plotter_painting_q_a/) covers many of the topics in this course in a brief, written format.
   - [Question 17](https://www.eyesofpanda.com/project/plotter_painting_q_a/#q17) in this article points to several useful resources for plotter/plotter paintings.